mgawan/mhm2_staging/docs/mhm_guide.md

 **`-s, --scaff-kmer-lens INT,INT,...`**

 The *k*-mer lengths used for the scaffolding rounds.
-In MHM, the contigging rounds are followed by one or more scaffolding rounds.
+In MHM2, the contigging rounds are followed by one or more scaffolding rounds.
 These rounds usually proceed from a high *k* to a low one, i.e. the reverse ordering of contigging.
 This option defaults to
 `-s 99,33`.
 More rounds may improve contiguity but will likely increase misassemblies.
 To disable scaffolding altogether, set this value to 0, i.e. `-s 0`.